 For the more Internet-savvy, sign up for Lazada’s emailers to get the latest discounts and promotions.
-Tech gadgets there are usually significantly cheaper than buying direct from the stores.
+Tech gadgets there are usually significantly cheaper than buying directly from the stores.
 To really squeeze everything out of your Lazada tech (or non-tech) buy, do the following:

 - Get cashback by shopping via Shopback.sg

-- Use a credit card promo code or a brand specific promo code.
+- Use a credit card promo code or a brand-specific promo code.
 Different banks have different promotions throughout the week

 - If you’ve met the spending limit for the discount code, split your purchases up and use the discount code again